nunomaduro/phpinsights/docs/insights/code.md

 ## No silenced errors <Badge text="^1.0"/> <Badge text="Code\Code" type="warn"/>

-This sniff detects when any code prefixed with an asperand is encountered.
+This sniff detects when any code prefixed with an ampersand is encountered.

 **Insight Class**: `PHP_CodeSniffer\Standards\Generic\Sniffs\PHP\NoSilencedErrorsSniff`